manal-agdada/Stage-2---HackBio-internship-/README.md

 ## Identification of up- and down-regulated genes

 Careful assessment of the clustered heatmaps revealed similarities among samples categorized as “02A” and those labeled “01A” or “01B”, identifying two distinct groups of five similar samples each.
+To quantify the differences between these two groups, we calculated the fold change for each gene by first computing the mean expression values for each group and adding a costant (1) to each mean to avoid issues with zero or near-zero values.
+The log2(fold change) was then determined using the formula `log2(group2_mean) - log2(group1_mean)`.
 Then, we calculated the fold change and relative p-values between them.
 Visualizing the p-values against the fold change helped justify the selection of cutoffs for subsequent gene subsetting, distinguishing up- and down-regulated genes in the dataset (Figure 3).
 The chosen cutoffs led to the identification of 57 up-regulated genes and 100 down-regulated genes.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXeMBUmRHen7DNhRQgGtpvTjT5eQSaqWA1dLscp99p6odWZPBUrBqnZdOzbBbtWk95FXo5K5OjCG7YbCao0c46NLh_iLGdO6sgrUurOH0YkDIT7_snzIqaaaeNAxN92sT_dDd0zANwVc1gj7CVqshshwraY5?key=zicOZvtXSkbx22_fpayXbg)